bacpack-system/bacpack-system.github.io/docs/example_usage.md

 ??? example "`curl` Config example"
     The following Config defines `curl` Package.
 It defines its dependency on `zlib` Package, the source code repository, name of the Package, the CMake options and the Docker images to use.
-It sets the build type to Release, so it is a release variation of `curl` Package.
+It sets the build type to Release and `IsDebug` to false, so it is a release variation of `curl` Package.
+The path to this Config is `context/package/curl/curl_release.json`.

     ```json
     {